 “Oh, Defence of course.
 How about you?”

 “I can’t decide.
 Defence is really important, of course, but Astronomy sounds really good as well.
+And Transfiguration.
 And Potions.”

 Albus shuddered.
 He’d heard his dad’s stories about Potions often enough.
 Of course, he knew Slughorn was teaching it now and James said he wasn’t too bad, but he still thought it sounded difficult.